cisco/cisco-network-puppet-module/README.md

 ##### `route_distinguisher`
 VPN Route Distinguisher (RD).
 The RD is combined with the IPv4 or IPv6 prefix learned by the PE router to create a globally unique address.
 Valid values are a String in one of the route-distinguisher formats (ASN2:NN, ASN4:NN, or IPV4:NN); the keyword 'auto', or the keyword 'default'.

+*Please note:* The `route_distinguisher` property is typically configured within the VRF context configuration on most platforms (including NXOS) but it is tightly coupled to bgp and therefore configured within the BGP configuration on some platforms (XR for example).
+For this reason the `route_distinguisher` property has support (with limitations) in both `cisco_vrf` and `cisco_bgp` providers:

+* `cisco_bgp`: The property is fully supported on both NXOS and XR
+* `cisco_vrf`: The property is only supported on NXOS.

 ##### `router_id`
 Router Identifier (ID) of the BGP router VRF instance.
 Valid values are string, and keyword 'default'.